leourbina/react-component-with-partials/README.md

 # react-component-with-partials

-Performant partial callbacks for your react components.
+Partials for your react components callbacks.

 ## Usage